olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

     # The following are user-defined and used for Key-Value replacements
     # ie, nodes replaces __nodes__ in the job script template
+    # NOTE: capital letters in variable names are not supported
     nodes = 1
     total_processes = 16
     processes_per_node = 16